 REGION XII (SOCCSKSARGEN)

-Because of the minimal amount of moisture available during the month, any farming activity may not be possibly undertaken in any part of the region.
+Because of insufficient moisture during the month, any farming activities pertaining to planting rice and corn is not possible in any part of the region.

 REGION XIII (CARAGA Region)

 The standing lowland 1st palay in Surigao del Sur are in good crop condition because of favorable weather and sufficient moisture available during the month.

 Land preparation, planting and transplanting activities for the late-planted lowland 1st palay had just started across the region.
 Sufficient moisture available during the month favors such activities.
 Likewise, the standing upland 1st palay all over the region are in good condition and faring well.